 - Make sure that you understand your users

-In Uber’s example, however, accessibility is the biggest reason for creating an app.
-You need to be able to order a car while you’re on the go.
-But other features, like the option to split fares, create an all-around great UX.
+In Uber’s example, accessibility is the biggest reason for creating an app – ordering a car from a website while you’re on the go is simply not very handy.
+However, completing their app with other features, like the option to split fares, is what shapes an all-around great UX.

 Take the time to map out who your users are and what features they might need. - Create something user-friendly